gek169/Simple_ISA/README.md

 ```
 VAR#myVariableName# my variable definition
 ```
-If the variable definition contains a builtin macro or assembly directive such as `$`, `@`, or `%%`, then they will be expanded before macro definition.
+If the variable definition contains `$` or `@` then they will be expanded before macro definition.
 This allows you to define goto labels, for instance.

 Anywhere where "myVariableName" is encountered from then-on in the source code (including in the second pass) will be expanded.

-Note that you can create recursive or infinitely recursive macros, and the latter will undoubtedly segfault the program.
+Note that you can create infinitely recursive macros.
-Is that a bug, or a feature?
+Is that a bug or a feature?
 my answer is YES to both, and i'm sure clever programmers will come up with ways to abuse macro recursion

 I'm also extremely confident that you could somehow cause the second pass to be out-of-sync with the first pass by abusing macro recursion.
-If you find such a bug, file an issue, I'll try to fix it.
+You can fix such bugs yourself by using asm_fix_outputcounter in a pinch.

+Really, you should figure out why it's happening.

 The assembler will generate warnings for most situations that would warrant it:
-* a split directive evaluates to zero (You could have just written "0,0" , it is most likely a misspelled variable)
+* a split directive evaluates to zero on the second pass.
+(You could have just written "0,0" , it is most likely a misspelled variable)
 * an inline comment invalidates the rest of a line (Just a warning)
 * fill tag is set to zero when not explicitly declared as zero (the statement will do nothing)
 * section tag is set to zero when not explicitly declared as zero (the statement moves the outputcounter to the beginning of the output file)
+* Confirmed macro desync between passes
+* Unusual characters before an instruction's name (Usually leads to an unrecoverable error.)

 The assembler will generate unrecoverable errors for most situations that would warrant it:
-* An unknown name is parsed as a command (Usually meaning you misspelled a macro name...)
+* An unknown name is parsed as a statement (Usually meaning you misspelled a macro name...)
 * An invalid number of arguments is provided for an instruction or directive
 * The bounds check for a region restriction or page/block restriction fails.
 This is useful when you want to make sure that a subroutine fits inside of a memory region or page (64k or 256 bytes, aligned, respectively) or that